Contents

 - Line management develops corrective actions to effectively implement the recommended recurrence controls.

-- Issues entered in response to an injury review will use the CATS issue category “Injury/Illness.”
+- Issues and their corrective actions will be entered into CATS.
+Issues entered in response to an injury review will use the CATS issue category “Injury/Illness.”

 Work Process F. Investigation Reports